mbalali63/counter/Readme1.md

 In this section, I will first create the components in the layout, without any style.
 Then I will update the CSS file and make them look the same as my wire-frame.

+## Find the minimal but complete representation of UI state
+For this section I will go through the notes in the [ref. paper](https://react.dev/learn/thinking-in-react):

+> Think of state as the minimal set of changing data that your app needs to remember

+> Now think of all of the pieces of data in this application:

+My app needs to remember these data and status:
+1. the history of set times
+2. The elapsed time
+3. The app status, wheter it is working, or stoped.
+4. timerID which is the

+> Which of these are state?
+Identify the ones that are not:
+>> Does it remain unchanged over time?
+If so, it isn’t state.
+>> Is it passed in from a parent via props?
+If so, it isn’t state.
+>> Can you compute it based on existing state or props in your component?
+If so, it definitely isn’t state!

+The answer of these questions for my parmeters:
+1. The history of set times will change over time. it is not passed in as props.
+And we can not compute it based on the existing state or props in other components.
+So, this is a **State**.
+We will call it **historyArr**
+2. Altough the elapsed time, is eligible for all conditions of being state, but it could be assmed as the last item of history. so I will not define a seperate state variable for this parameter.
+3. The app status will change over time, based on user actions.
+This status is not passes via a props, and can not be computed from any other status. so it is also a **State**.
+We will call it **appStatus**.

+## Identify where your state should live
+Our ref. paper suggest three steps for deciding about where the state should live:
+>1.
+Identify every component that renders something based on that state.
+>2.
+Find their closest common parent component—a component above them all in the hierarchy.
+>3.
+Decide where the state should live:<br>
+>&nbsp;3.1.
+Often, you can put the state directly into their common parent.<br>
+>&nbsp;3.2.
+You can also put the state into some component above their common parent.<br>
+>&nbsp;3.3.
+If you can’t find a component where it makes sense to own the state, create a new component solely for holding the state and add it somewhere in the hierarchy above the common parent component.

+Now, for our case it will be:<br>
+A. **historyArr**
+1. The components that render something based on the state are:
+   1. History
+   2. ElapsedTime
+2. Their closest common parent is  *TimerApp*.
+3. I will put this state in the common parent, *TimerApp*.

+B.**appStatus**
+1. The components that render something based on the state are:
+   1. Buttons
+   2. Footer (I have an idea: The footer color could be different when the app is working.)
+2. Their closest common parent is  *TimerApp*.
+3. I will put this state in the common parent, *TimerApp*.

+## Add inverse data flow
+In this section we will handle the user input back to the app states and parameters.
+For this reason the required functions to handle timer start and stop will be added.

 ## Challenges